anoshenko/rui/README.md

 * DownloadFileData(filename string, data [] byte) downloads (saves) on the client side a file with a specified name and specified content.
 Typically used to transfer a file generated in server memory.

+* SetHotKey(keyCode KeyCode, controlKeys ControlKeyMask, fn func(Session)) - sets the function that will be called when the given hotkey is pressed.

 ## Resource description format

 Application resources (themes, views, translations) can be described as text (utf-8).